Camborne School of Mines

-Camborne School of Mines (Scoll Balow Cambron), commonly abbreviated to CSM, was founded in 1888.
+Camborne School of Mines (commonly abbreviated to CSM) is a school of the Department of Earth and Environmental Sciences at the University of Exeter.
 Its research and teaching is related to the understanding and management of the Earth's natural processes, resources and the environment.
 It has undergraduate, postgraduate and research degree programmes within the Earth resources, civil engineering and environmental sectors.
 CSM is located at the Penryn Campus, near Falmouth, Cornwall, UK.
-The school merged with the University of Exeter in 1993.
+The school was founded in 1888 in Camborne and merged with the University of Exeter in 1993.

 Reputation

 Camborne School of Mines has an international reputation in mining, tunnelling, mineralogy, mineral economics, geology, geophysics and geochemistry.
 CSM's international reputation dates back to the 19th century when with new deposits found around the world CSM graduates began to seek employment overseas and by the 20th century, graduates were in most of the world's major mining areas such as Southern Africa, Western Africa, Malaysia, Australia, South America, Mexico, United States and Canada.

 Through CSM's teaching, research and the CSM Association's (CSM alumni) network CSM maintains a strong presence in the global mining industry.